Commercial content | 18+ | T&C's Apply

 A total of 23 players have been inducted into the Newport County Hall of Fame.
 This list includes Tommy Tynan, Roddy Jones, Gary Plumley and Nathan Davies.

-The current Newport County manager is Graham Westley.
-Westley took on the Newport County manager job in 2016, replacing the caretaker duo of Sean McCarthy and James Bittner.
+The current Newport County manager is Mike Flynn.
+Flynn took over from Graham Westley, who took on the Newport County manager job in 2016, replacing the caretaker duo of Sean McCarthy and James Bittner.

 The Newport County honours list consists of one Third Division South title (1939); one Conference National playoff win (2013); one Conference South title (2010); one Southern League Midland Division title (1995); one Hellenic League title (1990); one Welsh Cup win (1980); one FAW Premier Cup win 2008) and one Hellenic League Cup win (1990).